NOC-OI/intermediate-git/_episodes/06-merging.md

 ~~~
 {: .language-python}

 Here, either side of the `=======`, we have the line of code that is in conflict and we are told that the line above is coming from `feature-branch` whereas the line below is coming from `main`.
+The content above the `=======` is usually from the branch being merged into and after is from the branch being merged.

 We can simply delete one of these lines, and all of the extra symbols that have been added in.
 We can then click 'Mark as resolved' and then we need to commit the merge.

 Now, in our PR, we have an extra commit called 'Merge branch main into feature-branch' and we no longer have any conflicts.